MinhasKamal/SkinDetector/README.md

 # :dancer: Skin Detector
 #### Detects Human Skin From Image

-[This program](http://minhaskamal.github.io/SkinDetector) is a very simple machine learning implementation.
+[This program](http://minhaskamal.github.io/SkinDetector) is a very simple machine learning implementation for image region segmentation.
 Only by altering training data it can detect any type of region based on pixel value.

 ### How to Run?
 1. For training the system run **SkinDetectorTrainer.java**.
 After training a knowledge file is created.